statype/analytics-engineering-assessment/README.md

 Install dbt dependencies - from within `acme-corp/` run `dbt deps`.

 ## The Assignment

+Please take 2-3h to complete the following tasks.
+3 hours is an absolute maximum.
+We would rather an unpolished working solution after 2 hours than an incredibly polished and "perfect" solution after 10.)

 The model defined in `marts/customers/customer_counts_daily.sql` counts the total number of customer records created over time as a metric (timeseries).